Clinical-Genomics/trailblazer/README.md

 ### Roadmap

 Trailblazer's scope will be reduced in the next months and will become SLURM+!
-Meaning it will become a tool that:

-- a monitoring web UI to help you keep track of the status of multiple pipelines
+Meaning it will become a web UI tool that monitors pipelines to help you keep track of the status of multiple analyses.

 We have chosen to have a pipeline export the SLURM job ids in the form of a file: